 Your broker’s country of residence is also irrelevant when it comes to determining where your capital gains tax is due.
-It is only your tax residency status that counts.
+It is only your tax residency status that determines taxation.
 That is the reason brokers ask for your tax ID upon registering your account.
 Most countries are part of the OECD’s Common Reporting Standards, which is an automated exchange of information that ensures your local tax authority will know about your foreign brokerage account.

 In most countries, your broker will not withhold any capital gains tax because they don’t know which tax bracket you are in and whether you qualify for any deductions.